thejsway/thejsway/manuscript/chapter26.md

 # Project: a social news web app

 This final project is the culmination of the book.
+You can check out the [expected result](https://thejsway-publink.herokuapp.com).
 Good luck!

 ## Objective